Evan-sudo/StreamOptix/README.md

 MATLAB 2023a; Python>=3.8; Matlab.engine.

 ## Startup
-Run different ABRs on StreamOptix, you can choose any ABR from [mpc, bb, bola, rb, HYB], i.e., mpc:
+To run different ABRs on StreamOptix, you can choose any ABR from [mpc, bb, bola, rb, HYB], i.e., mpc:
 ```
 python mpc.py
 ```